Soft Switching Expert Policies for Controlling Systems with Uncertain Parameters: Example

 The performances of the control policies learned using DDPG with DR are shown in Fig. \ref{fig:DR}, where $\xi$ is uniformly sampled from $\Xi$.
+For simplicity, we do not employ recurrent architectures and instead compare policies trained with and without access to the true system parameters.
 Fig.~\ref{fig:DR_without_params} shows the performance of the policy learned without access to the true system parameters, whereas Fig.~\ref{fig:DR_with_params} shows that of the policy learned with access to them.
 These results indicate that it is difficult to learn a robust policy using DR without access to the true system parameters.
 Additionally, even if the true system parameters are available, the learned policy may not perform well for some parameters in $\Xi$ as shown in Fig.\ \ref{fig:DR_with_params}.
-Thus, we apply the SSEP algorithm.
+The performance may further degrade when the system parameters must be inferred with recurrent architectures.